Abo-Soile/SOILE2/docs/source/users/quickstart/studysetup.rst

 This is to ensure data integrity in studies, since a change in the study could lead to the comparision of different types of data.
 Once you activate a study, there will be a link that you can copy and provide to your participants.
 If you want to require a access token, you can create permanent (useable multiple times) or individual access tokens, which will be excahnged for a participation token.
+Data from participants will be visible in the Available Data view.